Information for Visiting Astronomers

 - Start working

 Get acquainted with your instrument.
 The links on the left-side menu bar will take you to the various instruments web pages.
-Please, be sure to read the documentation in there.
-In particular, some of the instruments have some specific instructions and recommendations for visiting astronomers, accessible through the "visitor" link on each of the instrument web page.
+Some of the instruments have specific instructions and recommendations for visiting astronomers, accessible through the "visitor" link on each of the instrument web page.

-p2: In order to prepare the observations, please use the new web-based application p2.
+p2: In order to prepare the observations, use the web-based application p2.

 - When arriving at Paranal